My dream is that elephants will no longer be used in the circus

 In addition to their ongoing inhumane training routine, elephants in the circus are frequently beaten.
 In a 2009 investigation, undercover investigators recorded eight Ringling Bros. and Barnum & Bailey employees, including the head elephant trainer and the animal superintendent, repeatedly hitting elephants on the head, trunk, ears, and other sensitive body parts with bullhooks and other cruel training devices.
 Investigations into other circuses reveal the same abuse.
 A Last Chance for Animals investigator documented extreme cruelty inside the Carson & Barnes Circus, including elephants being beaten with baseball bats, pitchforks, and other objects; shocked with electric prods, and hit on the head and across the face.

 In March of 2015, footage of a UniverSoul Circus performance in New York City showed elephants visibly in distress.
 All were swaying back and forth in a behavior called “head bobbing”, a result of severe mental distress and anxiety.
 In 2011, Feld Entertainment, the parent company of Ringling, was ordered by the USDA to pay $270,000—the largest civil penalty ever assessed against an exhibitor—for dozens of Animal Welfare Act violations, including failure to provide animals with veterinary care.
 Elephants in the circus frequently suffer from illness and injury which are exacerbated by inadequate veterinary treatment.
 Animals are often forced to perform despite sickness, chronic pain and lameness.
-For the last two decades, Ringling Circus has received multiple citations every single year from the USDA for failure to comply with humane treatment laws.
-Since 1992, at least 30 Ringling elephants, four of them babies, have died, including an 8-month-old baby elephant named Riccardo who was destroyed after he fell from a circus pedestal and fractured his hind legs.
+Prior to retiring their elephants from shows in 2016, Ringling Circus received multiple citations from the USDA each year for two decades, for failing to comply with humane treatment laws.
+From 1992 until 2016, at least 30 Ringling elephants, four of them babies, died, including an 8-month-old baby elephant named Riccardo who was destroyed after he fell from a circus pedestal and fractured his hind legs.

 Sarah the elephant collapsed while being loaded into a boxcar in Anaheim, California.
 She had been forced to perform despite Ringling’s knowledge of her serious health problems